davevanveen/compsensing_dip/README.md

 4. Generate and plot reconstructions according to instructions above.

 Note: We recommend experimenting with the DCGAN architecture and dataset parameters to obtain the best possible reconstructions.

+### Generating learned regularization parameters for a new dataset.
+This functionality will be added soon.
+Since learned regularization is essentially a "more informed" version of l2-regularization,